President Trump orders to 'not allow' transgender track athlete to compete in California championships

 “All I thought was, 'I don’t think you understand that this puts your idiotic claims to trash.
 She can’t be beat because she’s biologically male.’
 Now you have no proof that I can’t be beat,” Hernandez said in the interview.

-Hernandez's winning triple jump at the CIF Southern Section Division 3 final was 41 feet, 4 inches, beating second-place finisher Reese Hogan of Crean Lutheran by just over 4 feet (37-02).
-Hernandez finished seventh in the high jump (5 feet, 2 inches).
+Hernandez's winning triple jump at the CIF Southern Section Division 3 final was 41-4, beating second-place finisher Reese Hogan of Crean Lutheran by just over 4 feet (37-2).
+Hernandez finished seventh in the high jump (5-2).

-Hernandez currently holds the state's top marks in long jump (20-1.5) and triple jump (41-4) in girls track and field.
+Hernandez currently, according to athletic.net, holds the state's top marks in long jump (20-1.5) and triple jump (41-4) in girls track and field.

 HOW THE STORY CAUGHT FIRE